 - One percent of 15-year-olds have reported having had at least one drink in their lives.

-The percentage of underage drinking that occurs in the U.S. can be surprising to adults, and the consequences are very serious.
-Young people are more vulnerable to the risks of being intoxicated because they have little to no tolerance to alcohol, they are more likely to be subjected to peer pressure, and because they have brains that are still developing.
+The percentage of underage drinking in the U.S. can be surprising to adults, and the consequences are severe.
+Young people are more vulnerable to the risks of being intoxicated because they have little to no alcohol tolerance.
+They are more likely to be subjected to peer pressure and have brains that are still developing.

 - An increased risk of developing an alcohol use disorder.